keng404/monitor_ica_analysis_run/README.md

 # Monitor ICA analysis run
 ## This repo contains scripts and demo code to monitor and troubleshoot analysis runs in ICA

-## scripts and demo code to monitor analysis runs in ICA
+## Scripts and demo code to monitor analysis runs in ICA
 - test_websocket.py
 - requirements.txt --- contains modules to run ```pip install``` on